-- 39. (1) (a) Any inquiry in terms of this PART must be conducted, subject to this section, in accordance with the prescribed procedures. - (b) The Council may delegate to the professional conduct committee all or any of its powers to conduct an inquiry in terms of this PART. - (2) The proceedings at an inquiry referred to in subsection (1) must be minuted verbatim, in so far as it is practicable, and the minutes of such inquiry must be certified by the person presiding at such inquiry as being a true and accurate account of the evidence given and the exhibits presented, and of the decision of the Council or the professional conduct committee, as the case may be, at such inquiry. - (3) The minutes referred to in subsection (2) - - (a) must be kept in safe-custody by the registrar for a period of not less than five years; and - (b) are, for the purpose of an appeal in terms of section 53 or 54, proof until the contrary is proven of the proceedings at such inquiry and the decisions made by the Council or professional conduct committee, as the case may be, as a result of such inquiry. - (4) Any registered person in respect of whom an inquiry is to be conducted in terms of this PART must be notified in writing of such inquiry not less than 21 days before the date of commencement of such inquiry, by means of the delivery to that registered person of a notice in the prescribed form, informing him or her of - - (a) the date, time and venue of; and - (b) the particulars of the complaint, charge or allegation against him or her which will be investigated at, such inquiry.
+- 39. (1) (a) Any inquiry in terms of this PART must be conducted, subject to this section, in accordance with the prescribed procedures. - (b) The Council may delegate to the professional conduct committee all or any of its powers to conduct an inquiry in terms of this PART. - (2) The proceedings at an inquiry referred to in subsection (1) must be minuted verbatim, in so far as it is practicable, and the minutes of such inquiry must be certified by the person presiding at such inquiry as being a true and accurate account of the evidence given and the exhibits presented, and of the decision of the Council or the professional conduct committee, as the case may be, at such inquiry. - (3) The minutes referred to in subsection (2) -

+- (a) must be kept in safe-custody by the registrar for a period of not less than five years; and - (b) are, for the purpose of an appeal in terms of section 56 or 57, proof until the contrary is proven of the proceedings at such inquiry and the decisions made by the Council or professional conduct committee, as the case may be, as a result of such inquiry. - (4) Any registered person in respect of whom an inquiry is to be conducted in terms of this PART must be notified in writing of such inquiry not less than 21 days before the date of commencement of such inquiry, by means of the delivery to that registered person of a notice in the prescribed form, informing him or her of - - (a) the date, time and venue of; and - (b) the particulars of the complaint, charge or allegation against him or her which will be investigated at, such inquiry.

-- (5) The registrar, or a person designated by him or her in writing for such purpose, must serve the notice referred to in subsection (4) on the registered person referred to in that subsection, and obtain from that registered person a written acknowledgement of receipt stating the date, time and place of the service of such notice. - (6) If the registrar, or the person designated in terms of subsection (5), certifies in writing that the registered person upon whom the notice concerned is to be served in terms of that subsection - the registrar may send such notice by prepaid registered letter, not less than 21 days before the date of the intended inquiry, to that registered person at his or her postal address as it appears in the relevant register of the Council.
+- (5) The registrar, or a person designated by him or her in writing for such purpose, must serve the notice referred to in subsection (4) on the registered person referred to in that subsection, and obtain from that registered person a written acknowledgement of receipt stating the date, time and place of the service of such notice. - (6) If the registrar, or the person designated in terms of subsection (5), certifies in writing that the registered person upon whom the notice concerned is to be served in terms of that subsection - - (a) cannot be traced; - (b) refuses to accept service of such notice; or - (c) refuses to sign the required acknowledgement of receipt relating to the service of such notice, the registrar may send such notice by prepaid registered letter, not less than 21 days before the date of the intended inquiry, to that registered person at his or her postal address as it appears in the relevant register of the Council.